Jairaj1696/C-/README.md

 # C++ CODES

-# Create a Student class with attributes:name,roll number and marks.
-Add Member functions to input and display student details.
-Create at least 3 objects and display their data.
+# Creating a Student class with attributes: name, roll number, and marks and performing certain operations.
 ```cpp
 #include <iostream>
 using namespace std;